Food Bank Summary

 How do I volunteer?

 The Community Food Bank has a wide range of tasks and activities where we need volunteers to help us.
 Please contact us to find out what volunteer activities exist, what is involved, and to inform us what day(s) and times work best for you.
-Please bring in a completed Volunteer Waiver & Liability Release or complete one when you come in.

 Can I bring a group to volunteer?